xqwen/dap/dap_src/README.md

 ### 4.2 Prior specifications

-The following options are used to specify the exchangeable prior probability pi1, which specifies the odds of a SNP being the causal SNP.
+The following options are used to specify the exchangeable prior probability that a candidate SNP being causally associated (denoted by pi1).

 + `` -ens expected_number_of_signal``: specify prior expected number of signals.
 Note that, pi1 = expected_number_of_signal/p
-+ `` -pi1 probability``: specify the exchangeable prior probability
++ `` -pi1 probability``: specify the exchangeable prior probability.

-If no options explicitly specified in commaond line, dap-g uses ens = 1
+** By default, ``ens`` is set to 1``, or equivalently, pi1  = 1/p.

 To specify non-exchangeable prior, use a text file with 2 columns

 ```
 snp_name   prior_probability
 ```
 This option is best used if genomic annotation information is available.
-Program like ``torus`` can generate such output.
+Program like ``[TORUS](https://github.com/xqwen/torus)`` can estimate such priors from data.

 + ``-p prior_file``: specify the non-exchangeable prior